ADDITIONAL MENU

 Duties of Authors

 Authors of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 The data should be represented accurately in the paper.
-A paper should contain sufficient detail and references to permit others to replicate the works.
-Inaccurate data and research constitute unethical behaviour and are unaccepted.
+A paper should contain sufficient detail and references to permit others to replicate the work.
+Inaccurate data and research constitute unethical behaviour and are unacceptable.

-Authors should provide the raw data in connection with a paper for editorial review and public access.
+Authors should provide the raw data related to a paper for editorial review and public access.

 The authors should have written entirely original works.
-If the authors have used the work and/or words of others that has been appropriately cited and quoted.
+If the authors have used the work and/or words of others, they must be appropriately cited and quoted.

 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.